10 Best Pool Privacy Plants to Perfect Your Outdoor Oasis

 tomprout/Getty Images

-This twining vine adds a tropical flare wherever it’s planted.
+This twining vine adds a tropical flair wherever it’s planted.
 Mounded forms can grow in pots or hanging baskets, while more vigorous cultivars can climb an obelisk, trellis or fence.
-The brightly colored climbing flowers come in hues of red, pink and white, appearing all summer.
+The brightly colored climbing flowers, which appear all summer, are in hues of red, pink and white.

 Mandevilla is hardy in Zones 10 and 11.
 Elsewhere, you can grow it as an annual or cut it back in fall and let it overwinter in a cool basement, where it will go dormant until spring.